-What do Greg Maddux, Troy Aikman, LeBron James and Tiger Woods have in common?
+What do Greg Maddux, Troy Aikman, LeBron James, and Tiger Woods have in common?
 The most obvious answer is they are all talented athletes.
-What you may not know is that each of these famous individuals has had LASIK eye surgery, which not only provided them with clear vision but also helped them perform at their highest levels in their respective sports.
+What you may not know is that each of these famous individuals has had LASIK eye surgery, which not only provided them with a clear vision but also helped them perform at the highest levels in their respective sports.

 Greg Maddux, former pitcher for the Atlanta Braves, Chicago Cubs, and Los Angeles Dodgers, had LASIK done in 1999.
 He described LASIK as “the best thing I ever bought myself.”
 What he got for himself was 20/15 eyesight.
 Two days after the procedure, Maddux was on the baseball field, pitching a one-hitter despite having only had 0-3 six starts during the entire season.